In the past, I’ve talked about 12 reasons you’re poor. The tone of that post was understandably unhappy.

 You know who else reads a lot?
 Every.
 Other.
 Successful.
 Investor.

 Education isn’t limited to just books, though.
-I moved to my area three years ago.
+I moved to my area just a few years ago.
 I didn’t know the market at all, so I asked my agent to send me listings for any property priced under $X. Once I became a real estate agent, I subscribed to the MLS to stay on top of the market.

 There are very few people who have carefully planned out their path and then been able to follow it exactly and still reach success.
 Roadblocks pop up all the time, and detours are inevitable.